Photo Contest FAQs

 Do I keep the rights to my photos?

 You maintain ownership of the rights to your photos.
-However, your submission grants reproduction rights to USAID’s Office of Global Climate Change for use in print or online materials.
-When and if your photos are selected for such use, they will be credited to you according to USAID branding guidelines.
+However, your submission grants reproduction rights to USAID’s Climate and Cross-sectoral Strategy Branch for use in print or online materials.
+When and if your photos are selected for such use, they will be credited to you according to the information you provide during submission, as well as USAID branding guidelines.

 Who is sponsoring the Photo Contest?

-The competition is an initiative of the SEEK Contract, a mechanism out of the USAID Offices of Forestry & Biodiversity, Global Climate Change, and Energy & Infrastructure.
+The competition is an initiative of the SEEK Contract, a mechanism out of the USAID Offices of Forestry & Biodiversity, Energy & Infrastructure, and the USAID Climate and Cross-sectoral Strategy Branch.